 For campground inquiries, please call: 208-236-7500

 Pebble Guard Station is located about 16 miles north of Lava Hot Springs, Idaho.
 Just east of Lava Hot Springs, look for the "Pebble Area" sign and turn left (north) onto Blaser Highway/Old Highway 30.
 Go north on the paved highway for 9 miles to Pebble Creek Road (known locally as Mike's Place or Whiskey Mike's).
 Turn left (west), across railroad tracks on gravel Forest Road 036.
 Travel 6.5 miles to the guard station.
+(This road is locked closed on November 15th of each year.)
 Big Springs Campground is 1/2-mile beyond the cabin.